noaione/yuusha-shoukan-ln/sources/v13/chapter4x1.md

 toc: true
 ---

-# Intermission: Lillywood—To the Ordinary and Special You
+# Intermission: Lillywood — To the Ordinary and Special You

 The first time I met you, you weren’t anything special.
 I could understand that you are a kind-hearted person.
 I recognized you as a person with a strong heart.